Frustrating, we know, but you can still track it and snag it the instant it becomes available with Domain Backorder.

 When you request your backorder you will be charged a non-refundable administration fee of £7.99.
 You then have nothing more to pay until 45 days before the date the domain is expected to become available.
 At this point we will charge you £19.99 registration fee plus the standard registration cost for the domain ordered.
 If you place your backorder less than 45 days before the expected date of availability all fees will be payable at that time.

 You'll be able to keep track of the expected date of availability of your backordered domains in your MyDaily control panel.
-If we are not successful in registering your domain we will refund your registration fee and domain charge, so you have nothing to lose.
+If we are not successful in registering your domain we will refund your registration fee and domain charge.